 These forces were once more reduced after Operation Desert Fox was over, even though smaller scale military action continued.
 U.S. commanders pointed out that the lack of an effective Iraqi response to Desert Fox made the reinforcements unnecessary at this time, and said the United States would return to a normal continuous presence in the Gulf.
 Most U.S. personnel in the region, including those conducting Operation Southern Watch, are assigned to the U.S. Central Command (CENTCOM), whose area of responsibility covers large parts of the Middle East and portions of nearby northeastern Africa.
 U.S. forces conducting Operation Northern Watch are based in Turkey and assigned to U.S. European Command (EUCOM).
 The task forces responsible for enforcing the two no-fly zones are linked by a hot line and coordinate many of their operations.
 On September 12, 2000, a Defense Department official said that at any given time the United States has between 20,000 and 25,000 personnel in the region, most of them afloat.
-(See Table 1 for recent figures on U.S. troop strength in the Gulf region.)
+The total number of U.S. military aircraft (Navy and Air Force) in the Gulf region has generally averaged about 200 in recent years.
+Ship totals vary; as of June 2001, the U.S. Navy had 20 ships (including one aircraft carrier and eight other combatants) in the Gulf region.
+Table 1 provides figures on U.S. troop strength in the Gulf region as of March 31, 2001, but these figures represent the situation before the September 11 attacks.